Alicia Delibes: Career

 She later entered politics: first as Director General of Academic Ordering and later as Vice-Minister of Education of the Government of the Community of Madrid (between June 2007 and June 2015), second to Lucía Figar.

 She was included in the 70th slot of the People's Party list for the 2007 Madrilenian regional election.
 She was not elected.
-Nonetheless, following the resignation of Paloma Martín Martín, she became member of the regional parliament on 19 July 2007.
+Nonetheless, following the resignation of Paloma Martín, she became member of the regional parliament on 19 July 2007.
 He renovated the seat in the 2011 Madrilenian regional election.

 Elected city councillor in the 2015 Madrid municipal election within the PP list headed by Esperanza Aguirre, she handed in her resignation as city councillor in June 2017.

 She is married to Regino García-Badell, nephew of Carlos Arias Navarro, Chief of Staff of Esperanza Aguirre and member of the Consultative Council of the Community of Madrid.

 Alfredo Grimaldos considers Delibes "the main culprit of the destruction of the public education in the Community of Madrid".